TNowalk/my-next-project-course/milestone-3.md

 };
 ```

 This is nearly identical to the project middleware, the only difference being that we're using the Comment model and the variables say `comment` instead of `project`.
-Now that we've go the middleware, let's wire it up to the route param.
+Now that we've got the middleware, let's wire it up to the route param.
 Open `api/project/index.js`, on the line after you import the project controller add this:

 ```
 var comment = require('../comment/comment.controller');
 ```

-And, on the line after you add the project middle ware add this:
+And, on the line after you added the project middleware add this:

 ```
 // Comment Middleware